bambamalicious/AlienTrilogyUnity/README.md

 Existence of decoded videos can cause exceptions and failure to load.
 Clear all decoded video from streaming assets and attempt boot again,

 3rd video only plays halfway then transitions.
-Fix inbound,
+Fixed in bext build

 Moving out of the Unity window during video play can mess things up.
 Either skip or watch through.
 Catch to be implemented.